 - Prepare or purchase your favorite pre- and post-workout snacks at the beginning of each week so that you always have something on hand for training days.

-- Avoid sugar alcohols and chicory root fiber, found in products such as Pure Protein Bars, Fiber One Bars and even some Greek yogurt as these may lead to bloating, abdominal pain and gas.
+- Avoid sugar alcohols and chicory root fiber, found in certain protein and fiber bars, and even in brands of Greek yogurt, as these may lead to bloating, abdominal pain and gas.

 - If high fiber foods give you unpleasant symptoms (gas, bloating) while training, stick to refined grains or lower fiber foods before exercise (i.e. white instead of whole wheat breads).